 There’s many great ways to learn numbers with little kids, but this Counting Turkey Feathers activity is especially great because it combines fun with learning!
 Kids will be engaged and excited to familiarize with numbers, learn to count and stick the feathers into each clothespin.
 Plus, this activity is super versatile so you can easily make it age appropriate.
-Use numbers 1-5 for toddlers or higher numbers for older kids!
+Use numbers 1-5 for toddlers or higher numbers for preschoolers, kindergartners or older kids!

 - Feathers (orange, yellow, red)